-Sampling was performed by Rocklabs Reference Materials, and an independent laboratory carried out gold analysis by fire assay of 30 g portions, using an ICP finish.
+Sampling was performed by Rocklabs Reference Materials, and an independent laboratory carried out gold analysis by fire assay of 30 g portions, using a gravimetric finish.
 Steps were taken to minimize laboratory method variation in order to better detect any variation in the candidate reference material.

-Homogeneity: A sample was removed from the top of each of the 36 jars randomly selected from the 1667 jars in the batch.
-The results of analysis of the 36 samples (randomly ordered then consecutively numbered before being sent to the laboratory) produced a relative standard deviation of 1.5%
+Homogeneity: A sample was removed from the top of each of the 48 jars randomly selected from the 1688 jars in the batch.
+The results of analysis of the 48 samples (randomly ordered then consecutively numbered before being sent to the laboratory) produced a relative standard deviation of 0.4%

 Settling: The contents of 6 randomly selected jars were compacted by vibration (to simulate the effect of freighting) and 5 samples were removed successively from top to bottom from each jar.
 In addition, 5 samples were removed from the last jar in the series.
-Of the randomly selected 6 jars.
-No top to bottom gradation in the gold values was observed, however the variability in the last jar was slightly significantly different from the other jars and therefore the contents of this jar will not be available for sale.
+No top to bottom gradation in the gold values was observed.